 Tony | Edited by Dan

 Whether you ride a Harley-Davidson or Vespa scooter, a Ninja, Hornet or Bandit, motorbike insurance is a legal requirement.
-However, just because it is compulsory it doesn't have to cost a packet.
+However, just because it is compulsory doesn't mean it has to cost a packet.

 Cheap insurance can be hard to find, as many big names steer clear.
 Yet it's still possible to get scores of quotes in minutes, saving you £100s.
 Seeking pedal bike cover instead?
 Use our bicycle insurance guide.